What Is a Film Fixer? The Complete Guide to Production Fixers

 Six Criteria for Selecting the Right Production Partner

+Here is what we have to work with.
 Choosing a fixer in China is a higher-stakes decision than in most markets because the regulatory, linguistic, and cultural barriers are steeper.
 The wrong choice does not just cause inconvenience — it can result in permit denials, content review failures, or footage that cannot be exported.
 Here are the criteria that matter most.

-- ●A registered Chinese business entity with production insurance, clear contractual terms, and transparent pricing
+- A registered Chinese business entity with production insurance, clear contractual terms, and transparent pricing

-- ●Fluent Mandarin-English communication and responsiveness during the pre-production phase
+- Fluent Mandarin-English communication and responsiveness during the pre-production phase

 Evaluating Experience and Track Record